deric/DaVinciResolve-API-Docs/docs/index.md

 ---
-permalink: /
-title: Unofficial DaVinci Resolve Scripting Documentation
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
 ---

-= Unofficial DaVinci Resolve Scripting Documentation
+# Unofficial DaVinci Resolve Scripting Documentation
-:icons: font
-:toc:

-== About This Document
+## About This Document
-This document is a formatted copy of the official BlackmagicDesign DaVinci Resolve scripting documentation. +
+This document is a formatted copy of the official BlackmagicDesign DaVinci Resolve scripting documentation.

-WARNING: Keep in mind that this document might contain errors and might not be up to date with the current Resolve version. + If in doubt, always consult the official Resolve documentation provided by BlackmagicDesign.
+WARNING: Keep in mind that this document might contain errors and might not be up to date with the current Resolve version.

-<<<
+If in doubt, always consult the official Resolve documentation provided by BlackmagicDesign.

 In this package, you will find a brief introduction to the Scripting API for DaVinci Resolve Studio.
 Apart from this README.txt file, this package contains folders containing the basic import